-English learners whose native language is one other than Spanish and for whom the bilingual program is not appropriate are supported through a content-based English as a Second Language (ESL) program.
-ESL instruction is provided by the classroom teacher who is ESL certified and/or sheltered instruction trained.
-The instruction is sheltered which allows the English learner to acquire language and learn academic content simultaneously.
+Emergent bilingual students (EBs) for whom the bilingual program is not appropriate, has been denied by the parent, or whose native language is one other than Spanish are supported through a content-based English as a Second Language (ESL) program.
+ESL instruction is provided by the classroom teacher who is ESL certified.
+The instruction is scaffolded, which allows emergent bilingual students to acquire language and academic content simultaneously.
 All elementary campuses in BISD provide content-based ESL programs.